Chicken Chasni – Red or natural… You decide.

 I’ve heard stories about how chicken chasni curries are actually sent back because they aren’t red enough.
 That’s a bit silly as there is no flavour in that red food dye.

 Of course the colour of this chicken chasni curry is completely down to you.
-I leave the food colouring out.
+I usually leave the food colouring out but added it this time.
 If you want it bright red, purchase some food colouring and add it until you are happy with the colour.

 Just a little should usually be enough.